BIOS-IMASL/chesweet/README.md

 102.852047 76.693767
 ```

-When using the full look-up table you have to also provide the $\chi$ torsional angles:
+When using the full look-up table you have to also provide the *Χ* torsional angles:

 ```python
 # Using full=True